swarajdalmia/ML-Notes/notes/activation-functions.md

 - Useful for output neurons—typically Softmax is used only for the output layer, for neural networks that need to classify inputs into multiple categories.

+The softmax function, invented in 1959 by the social scientist R. Duncan Luce in the context of choice models, does precisely this.
+To transform our logits such that they become nonnegative and sum to 1, while requiring that the model remains differentiable, we first exponentiate each logit (ensuring non-negativity) and then divide by their sum (ensuring that they sum to 1).
+Although softmax is a nonlinear function, the outputs of softmax regression are still determined by an affine transformation of input features; thus, softmax regression is a linear model.
+It also helps in calculation of the derivative for the log likelihood loss function.

 # Choosing the right activation function : Heuristics

 - Sigmoid functions and their combinations generally work better in the case of classifiers